Teaching, research and administration activity is situated over several building complexes.

 Internal Shuttle Bus

 During semester time only a regular shuttle service runs between the King’s Buildings campus and the Central area throughout the week.
 This service is available to both students and members of staff.
-The pick up/drop off point at the King's Building is outside the Roger Land Building.
+The pick up/drop off point at the King's Building is outside Murchison House.

 King’s Buildings is approximately 12 miles (20 km) from Edinburgh Airport.
 Travel to campus can be made either by taxi (£20 - £25 per journey), by Airlink Bus (£7.50 return - route ends in the city centre) or by car.